 My favorite day and time to walk around Vienna is on Sunday mornings.
 The shops are closed, the majority of people are sleeping in, the tourists are still in their hotels, and the streets are QUIET and in some cases, completely EMPTY.

 Take the photo example above.
 I don’t know the actual street name, but this was shot on a Sunday with barely cars and people around.
 I really enjoy the architecture in Austria’s capital and architectural photography is a new passion of mine.
-I really enjoy capturing this side of Vienna in my photos to share on Instagram and my blog.
+I really enjoy capturing this side of Vienna in my photos to share on the blog.

 At the Am Himmel Festival (in late October) my husband and I walked down the street and found a playground with a really large colorful tube.
 It was awesome looking and thought it’d be fun to have a photo of me jumping in it.